m0lentum/molentum.github.io/_drafts/starframe-devlog-constraints.md

 constraint function's parameters and attach bodies to places in the world instead.
 Technically more than two bodies could participate in a single constraint too, but this is a bit harder to implement efficiently and rarely useful.
-Like [Erin Catto][cattotwit] (of [Box2D] fame) said in [his 2014 GDC presentation][cat14], constraints are a place where physics programmers get to apply creativity.
+Quoting [Erin Catto][cattotwit]'s (of [Box2D] fame) [2014 GDC presentation][cat14],

+> Constraints are an area of physics programming where we
+> get to show our knowledge and creativity.

 Check out e.g. the aforementioned presentation or [this paper][tam15] for some more examples of constraint functions.

 Constraints aren't just a physics thing!
 For instance, they're also an important concept in optimization problems.
 The idea is the same there —